ioverho/ioverho.github.io/content/blog/Machine Learning Notes/index.md

 Similarly, the marginal distribution $p(\mathbf{x}_{a})$ is given by,
 $$p(\mathbf{x}_{a})=\mathcal{N}(\mathbf{x}|\mathbf{\mu}_{a},\mathbf{\Sigma}_{aa})$$

-The given block matrix inverses allow for translating between the variance and precision defintions.
+The given block matrix inverses allow for translating between the variance and precision definitions.

 For derivation, see Bishop's PRnML {{< cite "bishopPatternRecognitionMachine2006" >}} sections 2.3.1.and 2.3.2.